Pull-back of differential forms by multi-valued Sobolev maps, and the quasiregularity of the multi-valued inverse of a quasiregular map: Introduction

 In this paper, we identify a fruther connection between QR maps and QR curves: we construct a multi-valued inverse $\minv f$ for a QR map $f:\Omega\to \R^n$ of finite degree $d>0$, and show that $\minv f$ is naturally a QR curve (see Theorem \ref{thm:QR-curve}).
 In particular, QR maps have a local (multi-valued) inverse across the singular branch set (and not only outside it) with suitable Sobolev regularity.
 Earlier, related constructions include a push-forward operator \cite[p.
 263]{HKM06}, \cite[Section 4]{teripekka} and a generalized local inverse \cite[Chapter II.5]{ric93}, \cite[Section 8]{onn-raj09}, both of which are important for obtaining modulus inequalities.

-Our approach is based on Almgren's space of unordered tuples \cite{del11} (also known as the symmetric product, cf. \cite[Chapter 4.K]{hat02}), and brings a new perspective to quasiregular theory; together with a pull-back theory by multi-valued maps developed in this paper (see Theorems \ref{thm:sob-pull-back} and \ref{thm:lip-pullback-flat-form}) we obtain e.g. higher integrability properties of the generalized inverse \cite[Chapter II.5]{ric93} (see Corollary \ref{cor:QR-curve} and Theorem \ref{thm:higher-integrability}).
+Our approach is based on Almgren's space of unordered tuples \cite{del11} (also known as the symmetric product, cf. \cite[Chapter 4.K]{hat02}), and brings a new perspective to quasiregular theory; together with a pull-back theory by multi-valued maps developed in this paper (see Theorems \ref{thm:sob-pull-back} and \ref{thm:lip-pullback-flat-form}) we obtain e.g. higher integrability of the generalized inverse \cite[Chapter II.5]{ric93} (see Corollary \ref{cor:QR-curve} and Theorem \ref{thm:higher-integrability}) as well as quasiminimality of the multi-valued inverse (see Theorem \ref{thm:quasimin}).
 We describe the construction and briefly discuss some its advantages over alternative approaches below.